LLNL/paraDIS_lib/paraDIS_povray/2014-07-renderfuse-animations/README.txt

-The purpose of this directory is to create an animation of the camera following an arm for a single timestep.
+The purpose of this directory is to create an animation of the "fuse" animation concept developed in a recent ParaDIS team meeting.

 Each animation will be stored in a separate git branch.
 The README.branch will hopefully be modified for each animation.